jimcrayne/OldNorseHub/README.md

 Dipthongs:

+        Notes:

         The inverted breve underneath a vowel in IPA indicates that it is not syllabic.
 Each dipthong is only one syllable.

         The second pronounciation for ey is for a later period than the first.

+        I am having an issue where the diacritic shows up on the first letter on the web, but on the second one in my source.
+I intend it to be on the second letter.

 Vowel | IPA               | Description           | Example word
 ----- | ----------------- | ----------------------| ------------------